 - Get more engagement with our SmartSchedule and Hashtag Finder.

 - Easily Regram with our browser extension.

 - Save hours with our intuitive desktop & mobile apps.

 - Make your posts more discoverable with user tagging & location tagging.

 - Post smarter with profile and post analytics.

 *No credit card required

 For such a tiny piece of online real estate, your Instagram profile is a powerful little property!
 Make the most of the space you’re given by utilizing all the fields Instagram offers to business profiles.
-Spend the time to make it pop with the eight Instagram profile ideas above and you’ll make a beautiful first impression!
+Spend the time to make it pop with the eight Instagram profile ideas above and you’ll make a beautiful first impression and attract all the right people!
 PS – Don’t forget to get your checklist!